-There will also be a midterm exam, tentatively on Tuesday, October 27 at 8:00-9:15pm at the Braun Lecture Hall.
+There will also be a midterm exam on Tuesday, October 27 at 8:00-9:15pm at the Braun Lecture Hall.
 There will also be a final exam on Tuesday, December 8 from 3:30-6:30pm.

 Under the Stanford Honor Code, each of you must submit your own work in this course.
 However, we expect you will ask others (instructor, CAs, other students) for hints and debugging help, as well as discussing problem-solving and program-structuring techniques.